Great White Shark Gives Family A Fright In Buzzards Bay

 Two weeks ago, a 61-year-old man was bitten by a shark while swimming near Long Nook Beach in Truro, as previously reported by the Inquisitr.
 The victim suffered puncture wounds to his torso and legs.
 Following the attack, the beach was closed to the public.

-Another beach in Truro was closed on Friday after a Cape Cod National Seashore employee spotted a shark 10 feet (three meters) away from the shore.
+Another beach in Truro was closed on Friday after a Cape Cod National Seashore employee spotted a shark 10 feet away from the shore.
 A report by the Boston Globe stated that the shark was hunting a seal off Head of the Meadow.

 Shark attacks on humans are typically rare, as recently reported by the Inquisitr.
 According to a statistic by the University of Florida, each year people report around 83 unprovoked shark attacks worldwide, with an average of six fatalities.
 Last year, the tally came up to 88 attacks — 53 of which were reported in the U.S. — and five deaths.